What is an ISA?

-The best way to think of an ISA is as a 'wrapper' in which you can shelter your savings and investments from tax.
+An ISA, or Individual Savings Account, is not an investment in its own right.
+The best way to think of an ISA is as a ‘wrapper’ in which you can shelter savings and investments from tax.

-Within an ISA there is no capital gains tax and no UK tax on income or interest.
-ISAs don't need to be declared on a tax return, and less tax means higher returns for you.
+Within an ISA you pay no capital gains tax and no UK income tax.
+You don’t even need to declare ISAs on your tax return, and less tax means higher returns for you.

-Used regularly, the annual ISA allowance offers the chance to create a substantial portfolio sheltered from the taxman, although remember tax rules can change, and the benefits will depend on personal circumstances.
+Best of all, it often costs no more to place cash or investments inside an ISA, so many investors receive these benefits free.
+Used regularly, your annual ISA allowance offers you the chance to create a substantial portfolio sheltered from the taxman, although remember tax rules can change, and the benefits will depend on your circumstances.